yourjelly/odoo/doc/howtos/themes.rst

 ``<section />``
   Any section element can be edited like a block of content.
 The publisher can move or duplicate it.
 It’s also possible to set a background image or color.
 Section is the standard main container of any snippet.

-``.row > .col-md-*``
+``.row > .col-lg-*``
-  Any medium  bootstrap columns  directly descending from a .row element, will be resizable by the publisher.
+  Any large bootstrap columns directly descending from a .row element, will be resizable by the publisher.

 ``contenteditable="False"``
   This attribute will prevent editing to the element and all its children.